spianks/stat133-hw-fall17/hw04/README.md

 -----

+library(shiny)
+runGitHub("stat133-hws-fall17", "spianks", subdir"hw04/app")

+## Comments:
+This was my first time writing unit tests.
+Logic of testthat tests: not confusing(0/10)
+This was my first time working with ggvis.
+0/10
+his was my first time working with shinyapp.
+9/10
+ggplot is easier than others.
+Friends and office hours
+Took a long time to complete this hw-- more than 2 weeks Time consuming part was shiny app.

 ## Get your own repository

 Get your own copy (clone) of this repository.
 This means that you will have